KARKAVELRAJA/SMART-ATTENDANCE-SYSTEM/README.md

 ### WORKFLOW FOR DESIGNING SMART ATTENDANCE SYSTEM

 - Collecting the dataset
-- Detecting the face and obtaining the Face Encodings of the collected dataset
+- Detecting the Face and obtaining the Face Encodings of the collected dataset
-- Start the webcam and determine the face that matches with the existing face encodings
+- Start the webcam and determine the Face that Matches with the Existing Face Encodings
-- Mark the Attendance for the person with the matching face encoding values with the existing face encoding value
+- Mark the Attendance for the person with the Matching Face Encoding Values with the Existing Face Encoding Values

 -----